lydialucchesi/smallsets/README.md

   - Comment code and write tests
   - Create a colour key for timeline
   - Debug issue with prep\_data2 script
+      - Do I need to attach an id to each data cell?
-  - Create mtcars data extraction example with captions that draw from the mechanisms and conditions affordance framework
+  - Create mtcars data extraction example with captions - include quotes from Motor Trends magazine articles
+  - Think about adding *timeline analysis* tools to the package
+  - Think about case studies and examples
+      - Different approaches to caption narration: first person vs. third person and past tense vs. present tense